 4. Take a jetski or paddleboard right from Sapodilla Bay (3 minute drive from the Villa) with Tropical Waves.
 Tell them you're staying with us and they'll cut you a deal.
 After that, relax on the beach or hang out in the shallow, calm sea.
 Perfect for kids, and great for adults too.

 5. Get up early one day, like 8am, get the snorkels and head to Somewhere Cafe on Grace Bay.
 Right in front of the restaurant is a reef that is roped off.
 You can't go inside the ropes but you don't need to, you’ll see so many fish it's crazy.
 As you're facing the reef, start on the left hand side and go out away from the reef to the sea grass.
 You'll see the most amazing sea turtles ever.
-Then after you make a round, head up to Somewhere Cafe for breakfast and bloodies and maybe one of our faves Derrick is there!
+Then after you make a round, head up to Somewhere Cafe for breakfast and bloodies!
 It’s really worth it to get there early, just around sunrise - there’s no crowds, the light is great and the fish are very active!
-On season Somewhere Cafe opens around 8:30.
+Somewhere Cafe opens around 8:30.
+During August - October they likely will be closed for breakfast and maybe even lunch.

-6. We have not yet done the ‘horseback riding in the water’ thing, BUT we've had friends do it and it was life changing.
+6. We have not yet done the ‘horseback riding in the water’ thing, BUT we've had friends do it and it was life-changing.
 Check out Provo Ponies.
+They book up fast and FAR in advance.

 For all other activities check them out on the Villa Capri site under Activities.